warrayquipsome/Chillax/Docs/FAQs.md

 * Host the font somewhere.
 [GitHub](https://www.github.com) is a good place.
 * All you have to do it create a new repo and upload the font there.
 * After click on the font file and get the **RAW** link of that.
-* Now just like in the previous step 7, we import the font but this time use the **RAW** GitHub link instead of Google font one.
+* Now just like in the previous step 7, we import the font, but this time using the **RAW** GitHub link instead of Google font one.

 ```css
    @import url('https://fonts.googleapis.com/css2?family=Inter:wght@100..900&display=swap');
 ```

-instead
+instead, it will be

 ```css
    @import url('RAW LINK');